 - Participate in a monthly journal club and discussion about science education with SEP staff and other Pathways scientists.

-- Teachers and scientists are jointly responsible for planning and conducting 6-10 lessons in the teacher's classroom for his/her participating biology/biotechnology/health/physiology course sections between October 2013 and May 2014.
+- Teachers and scientists are jointly responsible for planning and conducting 6-10 lessons in the teacher's classroom for his/her participating biology/biotechnology/health/physiology course sections over the course of 8 months.
 The number of Pathways lessons will depend on how many class sections the lessons will be implemented in, but should not exceed 30-40 hours of classroom time for the scientist volunteers.

 - Team members will conduct a planning meeting prior to each classroom lesson and each planning meeting will also include time to debrief prior classroom lessons.
 Pathways staff will attend some planning/debrief meetings and classroom lessons over the course of the school year and share teaching strategies.

-- At a mid-program check-in meeting on February 5th 2014, partnership teams spend a day together, sharing lessons they developed with each other and gain insights into successful student engagement strategies and science learning opportunities.
+- At a mid-program check-in meeting in early spring , partnership teams spend a day together, sharing lessons they developed with each other and gain insights into successful student engagement strategies and science learning opportunities.

-- Teams will reflect on the program experience and outcomes at an end-of-program session on May 27th 2014.
+- Teams will reflect on the program experience and outcomes at an end-of-program session.